-The new slate of Club #28 officers were sworn at the June 29th Installation of officers and “Passing of the Gavel” ceremony by Area 30 Director Hasheem Francis CC at the Herndon Branch Library.
-These officers will serve the July- December June 2017 term.
+The new slate of Club #28 officers were sworn at the December 28 2017 Installation of officers and “Passing of the Gavel” ceremony by Area 30 Director Ted Allman DTM at the Herndon Branch Library.
+These officers will serve the January- December 2018 term.

-This is a group of brave, young officers… Four officers are serving for the first time ever in a Toastmaster term!
-Three are returning as officers but in a different roles for the 1st time at Club #28 and two others will be returning to his post from the last term.
+This is a group of brave, dynamic officers… only one officer is serving for the first time ever in a Toastmaster term, four are returning as officers but in a different roles for the 1st time at Club #28 and two others will be returning to his post from the last term.
 Please congratulate these courageous Toastmasters when you see them: